TheFormulaCruisers/libcan/README.md

 ## Usage

-...
+The functions to this interface are defined in the corresponding header files in _inc_.
+They are supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
+A block comment opens with /\*\* and closes with \*/.
+Each line is prefixed with a \*.
+Possible doc-tags are:

+..* @brief
+..* @param
+..* @return
+..* @note
+..* @bug

 ## Build

 The _tools_ folder contains an ATMEL Studio project that may be used to build the test program located in _tests_.
 The project is setup to link to the files in _inc_ and _src_, thus avoiding unnecessary copies.
 Its build-in compiler includes _inc_ as well.

 A makefile is provided, but is not setup to generate a programmable image.
-By using _make_, however, one may easily check whether the program compiles correctly and without warnings.
+By using _make_, one may easily check whether the program compiles correctly and without warnings.

 ## Devices